Yagavi1994/Wordle/README.md

 ![Alert Messages]()

 #### Keyboard Area:
-The keyboard area comprises a keyboard interface that allows users to input letters into the tiles either by clicking or touching them, depending on the device they are using.
-The colors of the keyboard dynamically change between dark grey and half-white based on the selected dark and light mode themes.
+ - The keyboard area comprises a keyboard interface that allows users to input letters into the tiles either by clicking or touching them, depending on the device they are using.
+ - The colors of the keyboard dynamically change between dark grey and half-white based on the selected dark and light mode themes.
 This ensures consistency with the overall color scheme of the interface, providing a visually cohesive experience for the user across different modes.
+ - The color of the keys changes to green, yellow, and grey, matching the tiles.
+This helps the user to identify which letters are in the right place, wrong place, or not in the game to play more effectively.
+ - The color of key changes when hovered over for the user to identify on which key the mouse is in to type easily.

 ![Keyboard Area]()